 Fundus autofluorescence (FAF) is similar to fundus photography but uses a blue light when the picture is taken.
 Certain structures in the eye absorb blue light, including lipofuscin, the waste product that builds up in RPE cells.4 This is also a marker of macular degeneration, so FAF can provide more diagnostic information to your eye doctor, as well as provide information about disease progression and treatment response.

 There are little to no risks with fundus photography.
 You might not be able to see as clearly while your pupils are dilated for the exam and procedure, but fundus photography is not invasive and only takes a minute or two.
 The benefits can outweigh perceived risks, since the images obtained can help detect eye disease in early stages, allowing preventative measures to be started, as well as any possible treatments.
 It also provides your eye doctor with more information to monitor your disease progression, allowing him/her to plan treatment accordingly and let you know what you might expect going forward.

 Fundus photography is often used in conjunction with other modes of retinal imaging in the setting of macular degeneration.
 Especially with the advent of digital imaging, multiple digital imaging modalities can be used together to provide a highly detailed picture of a patient’s eye from various perspectives and different resolutions, providing a more comprehensive view of the retina.5

 Monitoring macular degeneration

-Talk with your eye doctor about whether she uses fundus photography in her practice, and how it might be helpful for monitoring your macular degeneration and treatment response.
+Talk with your eye doctor about whether they use fundus photography in their practice, and how it might be helpful for monitoring your macular degeneration and treatment response.
 If they don’t use fundus photography, it might be informative to find out how your macular degeneration is being monitored and what other types of retinal imaging might be used.